 (The last chapter of Akayama DanJay.)

-The golden wing bandaging the Wheel finished unwrapping itself and now returned to the Galaxy Zephyr’s other fifteen wings.
+The golden wing bandaging the Wheel finished unwrapping itself and now returned to the Galaxy Zephyr’s other fifteen wings just like it.
 The crew of ten thousand hardly noticed, fully concentrated on avoiding the Hurricane’s ten gargantuan missiles which zipped by the Galaxy Zephyr in oppressively tight orbits.
 A single strike would obliterate them all.
 Lucille grit her teeth.
 “Professor Bird-Thing!”
 Akayama saluted.
 “Tell us the instant the Chain is ready!”